MicrosoftDocs/memdocs/memdocs/cloud-native-windows-endpoints.md

 ---
 # required metadata

-title: Get started with cloud native Windows endpoints
+title: Tutorial-Get started with cloud native Windows endpoints
 titleSuffix: Microsoft Endpoint Manager
 description: Set up secure cloud native Windows endpoints that are Azure AD joined, enrolled in Intune, and then deploy at scale with Autopilot.
 keywords: